No Bake Biscoff Cheesecake

 Is the weather still hot where you live?

 It’s pretty much cooled down here in PA.
-I guess fall is coming around the corner pretty soon.
+I guess fall is coming around the corner pretty soon (which is the perfect excuse to make no bake pumpkin cheesecake bars).

 Maybe I’m a little late with this no-bake recipe, but it’s never too late for No Bake Biscoff Cheesecake right?